 In some cases, it is necessary to apply sanctions.
-The purpose of a sanction is to bring about a change in behaviour and they help to reinforce boundaries as set out in the Expectations and Rules.
-Sanctions are a consequence to certain behaviours and serve to ensure that everyone's safety and right to learn or work is protected.
+The purpose of a sanction is to bring about a change in behaviour and it helps to reinforce boundaries as set out in the Expectations and Rules.
+Sanctions are a consequence of certain behaviours and serve to ensure that everyone's safety and right to learn or work is protected.